Bradford Forster Square railway station: History

 By 1906, Forster Square had been built just south-east of the railway station, but the name Forster Square Station was not used until 1924.

 In 1953–54 the station underwent £60,000 of improvements.
 The glass and steel canopy covering the station was removed and "umbrella type" covers were installed over each platform, leaving the rails clear.

 In March 1963, the Beeching Report recommended the closure of all railways serving Wharfedale, and the removal of several services out of Forster Square.
 As a consequence, many railway stations closed in 1965, and local services to Leeds ceased.
 However, the decision to close was deferred for some of the lines.
 In 1972, Bradford Corporation (now City of Bradford Metropolitan District Council), together with several other local authorities in the area, determined to subsidise the Wharfedale and Airedale lines.
 The lines have remained open, and in the ensuing years, a number of stations have been reopened.
 From April 1974, the new West Yorkshire Passenger Transport Executive (now known as Metro) took responsibility for those services.

-Forster Square Station was truncated in 1993, when a new station was built slightly to the north with the old station demolished at the same time.
-The new station initially had three platforms, two of which (platforms 1 & 2) were later extended to accommodate intercity trains.
-The old station site was to have become a shopping mall (which had a working title of 'Broadgate').
-The idea was to have passengers walk past the shops to access the platforms.
-That development, however, never happened due to the early 1990s recession.
-A new shopping centre (The Broadway) was finally built to the south of Kirkgate in 2015.
-The old station site was initially used as a car park, before a HMRC tax office Centenary Court was built.
-Part of the screen arcade that fronted the 1890 station, as well as the Midland Hotel, remains.
-In 2005, these became much more visible, when the city centre redevelopment began and Forster House was demolished.